JohanScheepers/LMIC-node/README.md

+This repositor, I have used the platformio.ini and deployed it on a Adfruit Feather 32U4 Lora and it joins the TTN application sucsessfully and up and down links are working.

+The intension is to buil a node with 3 temperature sensors and a interupt if a reed switch amkes contact.

 This repository contains LMIC-node, an example LoRaWAN application for a node for The Things Network.
 Get your node quickly up and running with LMIC-node.